 To Analyze After Site Visits

 After you have gathered your data on site, you can begin sketching your analysis.
 What are the other things you still need to consider aside from drawing the data you already have?
+When doing a proper sketch of things, I recommend getting a good sketchpad to lay things out.
+Or if you have one, drawing on an iPad could be really helpful as it is what I do sometimes.

 - What are the legal restrictions? i.e. building height limits, etc.